Hello, and thank you for visiting my website! My name's Elliott and I'm an artist based in Birmingham, United Kingdom.

 Image Above: Detail of the final painting.

 Image Above: The types of buildings that inspire my work.
-To the left is Corbusierhaus, Berlin, completed in 1958 and to right is the Atlas Building, London, completed in 2018.
+To the left is the recently renamed Beacon Tower, Bristol, completed in 1973 and to right is the Atlas Building, London, completed in 2018.

 Image Above: A peak into my sketchbook, where I plan out the dimensions of different elements of the paintings before applying them to the final composition.